PauloMartin90/reading-notes/markdown.md

 ## Quotes
-Yes you can quote crazy, weird and famous people if you don't try just read these famous words
+Yes you can quote crazy, weird and famous people if you don't try just read these famous words...

 ### MR.T
 > I Pity The Fool who doesn't like learning